brotzeit/rustic/README.md

 ## LSP

-Enable automatic LSP configuration by setting `rustic-lsp-client` to
+Disable `rustic-lsp-setup-p` to turn off automatic LSP configuration.
-t.
+If you want to turn off LSP temporarily you can set `rustic-lsp-client` to nil.
 You have to restart emacs when you switch lsp clients.

 Don't forget that rustic doesn't contain the code for interacting with lsp servers.
 Therefore most issues are not related to rustic, but